asoroosh/RxDF/README.md

 [5,] 0.9006238 0.9982511 0.8613718 0.7843361 0.0000000
 ```

+The estimated and theoretical variances should match exactly due to independence.
 Note that the diagonal for both p-values and z-scores are set to zero.

 xDF also generates the theoritical variance and estimated variance for each pairwise correlation.
 For theortical variance, you can print out `xDF_out$stat$TV`,